 Your cat may be breathing heavily for several reasons.
 If you think that your cat may be breathing heavily it is important to have him evaluated by your veterinarian right away.

 Cats can develop heavy breathing with airways diseases.
-According to the Cornell University College of Veterinary Medicine, these impair your cat's ability to get oxygen into the bloodstream.
+These impair your cat's ability to get oxygen into the bloodstream.
 As a result, your cat will breathe more rapidly and with more effort to try to compensate.
 Airway diseases include:

 - Feline asthma